vivekkandasamy/Udacity-courses/README.md

 For the __LRU_Cache__ problem, i used ordereddict since popitem() can be used to function as FIFO(First In First Out) with Ordereddict().

 ### Time and Space complexity
-The time complexity of get() is O(1) Reason: No loops, constant time
+The time complexity of get() is O(1) Reason: No loops, constant time.
 The space complexity of get() is O(1) Reason: Only one variable is allocated

-The time complexity of set() is O(1) Reason: No loops, constant time
+The time complexity of set() is O(1) Reason: No loops, constant time.
 The space complexity of set() is O(n) Reason: The dictionary is as large as the amount of keys

+## Project 2